ricardofdc/TVVS-Performance-Testing/README.md

 ![Load Test Curve](docs/img/load_test.png)

-One of the key part of load testing is to never go over the threshold line.
-So read the exercise description to carefully about this topic.
+One of the key parts of load testing is to never go over the threshold line.
+So carefully read the exercise description about this topic.

 Moreover, it is necessary to keep a constant flow of system activity over a considerable amount of time, after that it will die down.